Scuba diving the Phi Phi Islands with an eco-friendly dive center

 Nudibranchs were to be found as well as anemonefish, the common reef fish and schools of fish.
 Once we were doing our safety stop, we saw a turtle at the bottom of the ocean underneath us, which unfortunately didn’t come up to show herself a bit closer to us.

-General Marine life around Phi Phi Islands in Thailand
+Marine life whilst scuba diving the Phi Phi Islands in Thailand

-After chatting to the staff of Blue View Divers I heard that the marine life in the waters around Phi Phi is pretty diverse.
+After chatting to the staff of Blue View Divers I heard that the marine life in the waters here is very diverse.
+Divers can expect a lot of things during their scuba diving at the Phi Phi islands in Thailand!
 Bigger ocean creatures like blacktip reef sharks are usually seen and other shark types, like the leopard shark, are also spotted on a regular base.
 Hawksbill turtles are also to be seen here among things like porcupine fish, ghost pipefish and seahorse.

 Reef dwellers and macro life is seen during scuba diving